 Oh boy, that was the WRONG move.

 The openness of the caligae enabled the soldier to wear them all day.
 They could march, work, or stand in them for hours without any discomfort.
 It was common that soldiers would march 25 miles.
 Their feet might hurt, but they would have no blisters.
-Then attached to bottom of the caligae – thick hobnails, sharp studs.
-Not only would they protect the soldier’s feet over rough ground, they enabled him to use them in battle to stomp on fallen enemies.
+The bottom of their shoes, the caligae, was fitted with sharp studs.
+Not only would they protect his feet over rough ground, but they also enabled him to use them in the battle to stomp on fallen enemies.

 As you can imagine, a soldier’s shoes formed a firm foundation for his military weapons and equipment.
 Soldiers needed firm footing in order to concentrate on the battle at hand.

-Look at the word prepared.
-The Greek word translated is “hetoimos.”
-It actually occurs several times with the Septuagint (the Greek version of the Old Testament) and its implication is to be sure-footed, established — ready to meet any challenge — READY TO GO.
+Look at the word “prepared.”
+The Greek word translated is hetoimasia.
+It actually occurs several times with the Septuagint (the Greek version of the Old Testament) and its implication is to be sure-footed, established—READY TO GO.

 We live in a time right now, where it seems there is NO peace.
-Watching the news right now might have you in FEAR.
+Watching the news right now might have you in fear.
 We can get caught up with worry and anxiety with all that’s going on all around us.
-But if we worry or get anxious, we won’t be effective soldiers.
+But if we hesitate or worry, we won’t be effective soldiers.

 The same is true for us.
-We MUST fasten our shoes of peace.
+We must put on our shoes of peace.
 Satan wants to use every opportunity to litter our path with situations that will break us down.
 This part of the armor can give us the protection we need to keep moving across the battlefield.